-Your homestay family will provide three meals a day to you.
-If, for example, you have class at the university and will not be able to return home for lunch, your host family will pack a lunch for you.
-In some cases you may receive a small stipend to cover these daytime meals.
-Also, if you plan to eat out for dinner or lunch, please be courteous to your family and let them know that you will not be there for that meal.
+Your homestay family will provide breakfast and dinner to you; you will receive a stipend to cover lunch.
+Typically, you will eat at the table with your family.
+If you will eat out or be home late, please be courteous to your family and let them know that you will not be there for that meal.

 Your homestay family will provide laundry services to you.
 Some homestay families will do your laundry; others will allow you to use their washer/dryer so that you can do your own.
 You can discuss these preferences with your family.

 If you would like to have a friend over, you will need to first ask your family if this is acceptable.
 As a general courtesy, keep in mind that this friend should not stay long or too late into the evening, nor over mealtimes.
 Some families may not allow friends of the opposite gender to visit.

 It is always a nice gesture to bring your new host family a token from your hometown or region and as an initial ‘thank you’ for having you in their home.
 You could also bring them something from Dickinson.

 If there is an issue with an aspect of your housing arrangement, it is always best to try to resolve this first with the family.
 Many times simply addressing an issue with the family is the best way to create a positive change.
 You are encouraged to talk to your Program Director if there is an on-going problem and he/she will be happy to talk to the family or mediate a conversation.